Correlated phases of moat-band excitons in two dimensions: Interaction energy of the chiral spin liquid

-On another note, the presence of energy barriers between the discrete minima also plays the role of weakening the effects of fluctuations in a BEC.
+While the warping of the moat dispersion will not destroy the condensate phases, it can affect the form of their ground state and their stability.
+First, it will only be possible to obtain inhomogeneous BECs whose discrete rotational symmetry is commensurate with that of the underlying lattice.
+For instance, for a $C_{3}$ system this means that a triangular phase is in principle possible, but a square lattice becomes unlikely as it would require occupying momenta which do not all correspond to the minima on the warped moat.
+Second, warping will tend to weaken the effects of fluctuations in a BEC.
 As explained in Refs.\ \cite{brazovskiui1996phase,sedrakyan2015statistical}, on a perfectly degenerate moat fluctuations may destabilize the BEC due to the 1D-like divergence of the density of states, a problem that becomes less severe under the effects of warping.
-All in all, if the degree of warping is enough to favor the BEC phases, then the plots of Fig.\ \ref{fig:FFvsLOSmallLambda} become the relevant phase diagrams in this scenario.
+Finally, we note that if the degree of warping is strong enough to completely gap out the CSL, then the plots of Fig.\ \ref{fig:FFvsLOSmallLambda} become the actual phase diagrams in this scenario.